Wisconsin: Politics

-Wisconsin is considered a swing state at the federal level, being won by either the Democratic or Republican nominees.
+Since 2016, Wisconsin has been considered a swing state at the federal level, being won by either the Democratic or Republican nominees.
 Republican Donald Trump won the state by 0.87% in the 2024 presidential election; it had the closest margin of any state in that election.
 Democrat Joe Biden won the state by a narrow margin of 0.63% in 2020; Trump won Wisconsin in 2016 by a similarly narrow margin of 0.77%, the first time the state voted for a Republican presidential nominee since 1984.
 Wisconsin was part of the blue wall, a group of states the Democratic Party won in each presidential election from 1992 to 2012.
 Since achieving statehood in 1848, Wisconsin has been won by Republican presidential candidates 26 times, Democrats 18 times, and once by the Progressive Party.

 At the statewide level, Wisconsin is competitive, with control regularly alternating between the two parties.
 Following the 2014 general elections, the governor, lieutenant governor, attorney general, and treasurer were all Republicans, while the secretary of state was a Democrat.
 However, in 2018, Democrats won all constitutional statewide offices on the ballot, the first time this happened in Wisconsin since 1982.
 Among Wisconsin's 46 governors, 32 were Republicans, 12 were Democrats, one was a Whig, and two were Wisconsin Progressive Party members.

 In a 2020 study, Wisconsin was ranked as the 25th easiest state for citizens to vote in.
 Some have argued the state has experienced democratic backsliding since 2011.
 Some political scientists classify Wisconsin as a hybrid regime; the state's House of Representative and legislature elections are considered to be free but not fair, with districts undergoing "extreme partisan gerrymanders" to entrench Republicans "beyond electoral rotation".
 The Wisconsin Supreme Court overturned the legislative gerrymander in the 2023 ruling of Clarke v.
 Wisconsin Elections Commission.